AndrewObwocha/KnowledgeGraph/README.md

 # Knowledge Graph Spring Boot Application

 ## Welcome!
-KnowledgeGraph is a backend service for a web application designed to make tracking information across domains.
+KnowledgeGraph is a web application designed to make tracking information across domains.
 Leveraging a GraphQL API, this backend service provides flexible data manipulation and uses a local SQLite database to persist data.
 I aim to externalize information swirling in my mind to focus on analyzing their relationships.

 ## KnowledgeGraph's Vision
 My vision is to make information consumption a compounding activity where knowledge is predominantly interconnected in a network.
 Trying to internalize everything is a key limitation to scaling our knowledge, and this app is my solution to that.

 ## Features
+- **Graph Exploration** — Navigate a graph structure for seamless dynamic thought
+- **Searchability** — Search breadth of nodes for a specific piece of information
 - **CRUD node operations** — Create, Read, Update, Delete a particular node of information
 - **Node-relationship management** — Manage relationships between any 2 particular nodes, including support for multiple simultaneous relationships

 ## Technologies Used
+- **React** - Handles the user presentation and experience in the frontend
 - **GraphQL API** — Serves as a query and mutation handler between frontend and backend
 - **SpringBoot (Java)** — Implements the backend operations, including server logic, resolvers, ORMs, etc.
 - **SQLite Database** — Manages local data storage, including nodes and relationships